mrjoshbear/after-sundown-2e/11-mictlan-the-gloom/ghosts.md

 When Wraiths grow old in their unlife and watch everything they care about wither away, sometimes they get worse.
 Their minds are warped by one frenzy after another as their other fetters fall into history until hatred of the living is all they have left, and then in a vicious cycle that becomes the one thing that sustains them.
 It's a sad fate, but there's a lot of bad going around in the world of horror and not much reason to care.

 The problem is that a rare few these broken souls eventually reach something like Elderhood and develop powers that let them bother the living.
-A Dybbuk is driven to find ways out of Mictlan and go joyriding in mortals.
+A Dybbuk is driven to find ways out of Mictlan to torment mortals, feeding off of their pain and destruction until they can gather the power to possess one and go joyriding in their new body.

-A Dybbuk has an Orphic power source and a Lunar power schedule.
+A Dybbuk has an Orphic power source and a Feeding power schedule.
 They are usually dominated by Master Passion Rage.
 As undead they are vulnerable to wood and weakened by sunlight.

 #### Dybbuk Starting Powers